OpenPaymentNetwork/opnreco/README.txt

     npm i
     cd ..

 To run in development mode, open two terminals.
-The first terminal will run the backend:
+Run the backend in the first terminal:

     cd backend
     bin/pserve --reload development.ini

-The second terminal will run the frontend:
+Run the frontend in a second terminal:

     cd frontend
     npm start